mongodb/specifications/source/retryable-writes/retryable-writes.rst

     }
   }

-``handleError`` in the above psuedocode refers to the function defined in the `Error handling psuedocode`_ section of the SDAM specification.
+``handleError`` in the above pseudocode refers to the function defined in the `Error handling pseudocode`_ section of the SDAM specification.

-.. _Error handling psuedocode: ../server-discovery-and-monitoring/server-discovery-and-monitoring.rst#error-handling-psuedocode
+.. _Error handling pseudocode: ../server-discovery-and-monitoring/server-discovery-and-monitoring.rst#error-handling-pseudocode

 When retrying a write command, drivers MUST resend the command with the same transaction ID.
 Drivers MUST NOT resend the original wire protocol message if